digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   build-options:
   - --target=1.17

-The SCU type checker will emit an error and refuse to compile this module:
+The SCU type checker emits an error and refuses to compile this module:

 .. code:: text